Should I Break Up With My Girlfriend? Signs To Watch

 Is it normal or a red flag to lose feelings after an argument?

 Losing feelings—or finding yourself less attracted to or interested in being in a relationship with someone—after an argument could have many causes.
-If the person demonstrated poor communication skills or was manipulative or deliberately harmful, you might be rethinking whether this is a safe relationship for you to be in.
+If the person demonstrated poor communication skills or was manipulative or deliberately harmful, you might be rethinking whether this is a safe relationship for my emotional well-being.
 In other cases, it could be an avoidant attachment style at play.
 Some people with this style are constantly scanning the environment of their relationship to look for potential imperfections to use as an excuse to leave before they can be abandoned.

 What is the 3-day silent rule?

 The three-day silent rule is when couples who have an argument then take three days apart with no communication to think about the conversation, the root causes of the fighting, and what they want to do going forward.
 When they come together again, they may be better able to have a calm and collected conversation with less tension and emotion.
-This rule may not work for everyone, but many people in the world find that taking a break of some amount can be a helpful idea for building better relationships based on true love and strong communication.
+This rule may not work for everyone, but many people in the world find that taking a break of some amount can be a helpful idea for building better relationships based on true love and strong communication, allowing them to understand my perspective more clearly.

 Is it healthy to leave during an argument?

-If an argument is getting heated and there's a risk of someone lashing out in anger and saying something they don’t mean, it can be helpful to take a break and step away.
+If an argument is getting heated and there's a risk of someone lashing out in anger and saying something they don’t mean, it can be helpful to take a break and step away and tell them that “I just want to process my thoughts and emotions”.
 However, someone leaving abruptly in the middle of an argument could have the potential to exacerbate the conflict.
-In general, the healthiest approach is usually to communicate your needs so the other person understands what’s going on.
+In general, the healthiest approach is usually to communicate your needs so the other person understands what’s going on and be aware when you say that “this is my desire for a brief pause to regain composure.”

 Why does my boyfriend cry when we argue?